UnlockedLabs/UnlockEdv2/README.md

 -   `cp backend/.env.example backend/.env && cp frontend/.env.example frontend/.env`
 -   Run `./build up`
 -   To migrate the database to a fresh state, run `./build migrate-fresh` (you can do this while docker is running with all the services)
+-   If you do not need hot reloading for the client, you can set `APP_ENV=produdction` in the `.env` files, and you will not need to run the frontend server (`yarn run dev`), simply go to `localhost:8080` in your browser and the Go server will serve the frontend as well (it builds the js in docker).

 -   If you are working on the backend, you may wish to comment out the `server` service (1st) in the `docker-compose.yml` file, and run `./build up`, then you can simply run `./build` to start the backend server, and when making changes you will not have to wait for docker to rebuild the frontend, the middleware, and start the other 4 containers each time you wish to test out a change.
+If you are developing the middleware, simply comment it out and run it separately with `go run provider-middleware/.`

 **If you need hot reloading for the client:**
 -   Change directory to the frontend directory
 -   Run `yarn install`
 -   Run `yarn run dev`
 -   Open `http://localhost:5173` in your browser

 -   Login with `SuperAdmin` and password: `ChangeMe!`
 -   You will be prompted immediately to set a new password, and then you will be redirected to the dashboard.

-**If you will not be working on the frontend/do not need hot reloading** you can set `APP_ENV=prod` in the `.env` file, and you will not need to run the frontend server, simply go to `localhost:8080` in your browser and the Go server will serve the frontend as well (builds in docker).

 ## Style/Linting